tvlfyi/tvix/eval/docs/known-optimisation-potential.md

-  When accessing identifiers like `builtins.foo`, the compiler should not go through the trouble of setting up the attribute set on the stack and accessing `foo` from it if it knows that the scope for `builtins` is unpoisoned.
+  When accessing identifiers like `builtins.foo`, the compiler should not go through the trouble of setting up the attribute set on the stack and accessing `foo` from it if it knows that the scope for `builtins` is unshadowed.
 The same optimisation can also be done for the other set operations like `builtins ? foo` and `builtins.foo or alternative-implementation`.